-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
 While the Company has been successful in obtaining its required funding in the past, there is no assurance that such future financing will be available or be available on favourable terms.
-The Company is discussing an alternative payment arrangement with Barsele Guld A.B. and is in arrears on an installment payment of US\$2,000,000 as required under the agreement with this company (Notes 4 and 10).
-These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.
+These uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
+Management intends to continue to seek funding through the issuance of capital in order to fund future operations.

-These consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
+These condensed consolidated interim financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
 Continued operations of the Company are dependent on the Company's ability to receive financial support, necessary financings, or generate profitable operations in the future.